jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   - **lessee's acquisition cost** —
     (a) for a finance lease asset, means the consideration provided to the lessee under the finance lease, as determined under the definition of consideration, plus any expenditure or loss incurred by the lessee in preparing and installing the finance lease asset for use, unless the lessee is allowed a deduction for the expenditure or loss, other than a deduction for an amount of depreciation loss:
     (b) is defined in section FC 10(8) (Taxation of hire purchase agreements) for the purposes of that section
-  - **lessee's outstanding balance** , for a hire purchase agreement, means the amount calculated using the formula— a – b + c where—
+  - **lessee's outstanding balance** , for a hire purchase agreement, means the amount calculated using the formula—a – b + cwhere—
     (a) is the amount that, on the termination or expiry of the hire purchase agreement, is the net balance due on the agreement, but the costs and expenses referred to in section 31(2)(c) and (d) of the Credit (Repossession) Act 1997 are excluded
     (b) is an amount that is—
       (i) paid by the lessee (or a person associated with the lessee) to the lessor (or a person associated with the lessor) under the hire purchase agreement; and